Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Ref/REF_7.md

 \

-However, if we wanted to have SPICE measure the _current_ through that capacitor, it wouldn\'t be quite so easy.
+However, if we wanted to have SPICE measure the _current_ through that capacitor, it wouldn't be quite so easy.
 Currents in SPICE must be specified in relation to a voltage source, not any arbitrary component.
 For example:

 ![](media/01012.png){ #fig:01012 width=75% }